×

 Pretentious Glass Co

 Stop in at Pretentious Glass Co for stunning works of art in the gallery and live glassblowing workshops and demonstrations all weekend.
 The gallery will exhibit sculptures and one of a kind Founders Series glasses from Owner and Master Glassblower Matthew Cummings.
-Thursday and Friday will feature Make Your Own Workshops from 10 AM - 3 PM, and Saturday from 1 PM - 9 PM.
+Experience Make Your Own Workshops from 10 AM - 3 PM (Thursday), 10 AM - 8:30 PM (Friday), and 1 PM - 9 PM (Saturday).
 Sign up at PretentiousGlassCo.com.
-Friday will also include a live Sculptural Glass Demo with Matthew from 6 PM - 9 PM.
-So stop in during the Big Ears Weekend, grab a beer from Pretentious Beer Co next door, and check out everything Pretentious has to offer.

 133 S Central St (865) 249-8677 Venue Details >